Reversible computing: Reversibility

 There are two major, closely related types of reversibility that are of particular interest for this purpose: physical reversibility and logical reversibility.

 A process is said to be physically reversible if it results in no increase in physical entropy; it is isentropic.
-There is a style of circuit design ideally exhibiting this property that is referred to as charge recovery logic, adiabatic circuits, or adiabatic computing (see Adiabatic process).
+There is a style of circuit design ideally exhibiting this property that is referred to as charge recovery logic, adiabatic circuits, or adiabatic computing (see adiabatic process).
 Although in practice no nonstationary physical process can be exactly physically reversible or isentropic, there is no known limit to the closeness with which we can approach perfect reversibility, in systems that are sufficiently well isolated from interactions with unknown external environments, when the laws of physics describing the system's evolution are precisely known.

 A motivation for the study of technologies aimed at implementing reversible computing is that they offer what is predicted to be the only potential way to improve the computational energy efficiency (i.e. useful operations performed per unit energy dissipated) of computers beyond the fundamental von Neumann–Landauer limit of kT ln(2) energy dissipated per irreversible bit operation.

 The Landauer limit was millions of times below the energy consumption of computers in the 2000s and thousands of times less in the 2010s.
 Reversible computing proponents argue that a significant portion of this energy consumption is due to architectural overheads.
 These overheads are the energy costs associated with non-computational parts of the system, such as wires, transistors, and memory, that are required to make a computer work.
 They believe that makes it difficult for current technology to achieve much greater energy efficiency without adopting reversible computing principles.

 Relation to thermodynamics

-As was first argued by Rolf Landauer while working at IBM, in order for a computational process to be physically reversible, it must also be logically reversible.
+As was first argued by Rolf Landauer while working at IBM in 1961, in order for a computational process to be physically reversible, it must also be logically reversible.
+Later work in non-equilibrium statistical physics has shown that this is not a strict requirement: a logically irreversible operation can in principle be carried out thermodynamically reversibly, and a logically reversible one can be implemented irreversibly.
 Landauer's principle is the observation that the oblivious erasure of n bits of known information must always incur a cost of nkT ln(2) in thermodynamic entropy.
 A discrete, deterministic computational process is said to be logically reversible if the transition function that maps old computational states to new ones is a one-to-one function; i.e. the output logical states uniquely determine the input logical states of the computational operation.

 For computational processes that are nondeterministic (in the sense of being probabilistic or random), the relation between old and new states is not a single-valued function, and the requirement needed to obtain physical reversibility becomes a slightly weaker condition, namely that the size of a given ensemble of possible initial computational states does not decrease, on average, as the computation proceeds forwards.